 - Career and lifestyle development: studies that provide an understanding of career development and related life factors.

 - Appraisal: studies that provide an understanding of individual and group approaches to assessment and evaluation.

 - Research and program evaluation: studies that provide an understanding of types of research methods, basic statistics, and ethical and legal considerations in research.

 - Professional orientation and ethics: studies that provide an understanding of all aspects of professional functioning including history, roles, organizational structures, ethics, standards, and credentialing (based on the ACA Code of Ethics)

-The comprehensive exam is given two times per year: on the first Saturday in October and on the third Saturday in March.
-(Dates are subject to change if there is a conflict with University holidays.)
-Students must apply to take the exam at least one week prior to the exam date.
-Students will be notified about registering for the exam via email.
+The comprehensive exam is given two times per year: on the first Saturday in October and on the third Saturday in March (Dates are subject to change if there is a conflict with university holidays).
+More detailed information can be found in the Counselor Education M.Ed.
+Student Handbook (link is in the Resources section).